Guest Blog: Stacy’s Experience with Postpartum Depression

 EVERY BIRTHING PERSON NEEDS A DOULA.
 I REPEAT, EVERY BIRTHING PERSON NEEDS A DOULA.

 So, what is a doula?
-According to the Mayo clinic, “A doula is a professional labor assistant who provides physical and emotional support to you and your partner during pregnancy, childbirth and the postpartum period”.
+“A doula is a professional labor assistant who provides physical and emotional support to you and your partner during pregnancy, childbirth and the postpartum period”.
 Why you need one is explained in the definition.
 If you’re still not convinced, “A recent Cochrane Review, Continuous Support for Women During Childbirth, showed a very high number of positive birth outcomes when a doula was present.
 With their support, women were less likely to have pain-relief medications administered and less likely to have a cesarean birth.
 Women also reported having a more positive childbirth experience” (American Pregnancy Association).

 There are several types of doulas from fertility to grief and everything in between.
 Do some research and decide which type of doula will fit your needs.
 Every doula isn’t for everyone so make sure you choose someone who you feel comfortable with.
 Doulas are not medically licensed professionals and neither am I so please understand this recommendation is not for you to fire your medical staff but to inform you of additional support through your pregnancy journey.
 I wholeheartedly believe that if I had a doula, I wouldn’t be writing this right now.
 I also believe that looking back on everything I didn’t know; a doula would’ve provided the support I needed for a better outcome.